- Venous insufficiency is a condition where the flow of blood through the veins is inadequate, causing blood to pool in the legs.

 Some tips to improve your blood flow include:

 - wear compression stockings to apply pressure to lower legs

 - exercise regularly

 There are also a number of medications that may help those suffering from this condition.
 These include:

 - diuretics: medications that draw extra fluid from your body through your kidneys

 - anticoagulants: medications that thin the blood

-- pentoxifylline (Trental): a medication that helps to improve blood flow
+- pentoxifylline (Trental): a medication that helps improve blood flow

-Sometimes more serious cases of VI require surgery.
+Sometimes more serious cases of venous insufficiency require surgery.
 Your doctor may suggest one of the following surgery types:

 - surgical repair of veins or valves